php-dev-br/laravel-doc-pt-br/eloquent-relationships.md

 <a name="querying-relations"></a>
 ## Querying Relations

-Since all types of Eloquent relationships are defined via methods, you may call those methods to obtain an instance of the relationship without actually executing the relationship queries.
+Since all types of Eloquent relationships are defined via functions, you may call those functions to obtain an instance of the relationship without actually executing the relationship queries.
 In addition, all types of Eloquent relationships also serve as [query builders](queries.md), allowing you to continue to chain constraints onto the relationship query before finally executing the SQL against your database.

 For example, imagine a blog system in which a `User` model has many associated `Post` models: